govindjeevan/parallel-project/index.md

 ### CHECKPOINT REPORT

 As of April 24, we have completed the first task of our project as stated on the proposal, which was to implement a working sequential version of our neural network trained on the MNIST handwritten image database.
 After coding a working version in Python and determining the optimal number of hidden units and the learning rate to classify handwritten images with 95% accuracy, we implemented a working C++ version.
+We also achieved this accuracy with the C++ version, which is beyond our initial plans for the project.
+Thus, we have all of our baseline code to make comparisons to, for us to use to measure speedup as we start parallelizing.
+We also have more advanced models if we choose to make those comparisons.

 With regard to our goals and deliverables stated in the proposal, our next task is to parallelize the matrix multiplications involved in training the neural network.
 We are about a day behind on this.
 We believe that we will still be able to complete the proposed deliverables that we "plan to achieve", and believe we will be able to complete half of what we "hope to achieve" or "nice to haves."

 Our demo will include graphs reflecting the speedup and accuracy achieved by our parallel neural network.

-Possible issues we may encounter include
+Possible issues we may encounter include finding the best places for parallelism, without introducing too much of an overhead of launching threads and thread synchronization/communication.
+We must be clever with the areas that we choose to focus on, since the neural net is largely sequential as we move through each hidden layer.
+Thus utilizing the GPU might be very useful, as we could perform optimized computation and try to get closer to peak possible execution on the machine.

-We have updated our project schedule with a more detailed and revised plan of work for the coming weeks
+We have updated our project schedule with a more detailed and revised plan of work for the coming weeks.

 ### PROJECT PROPOSAL